 - a.
-Voting Members - 1) Faculty moderator, moderator designee, or Faculty Senate representative; - 2) Seven (7) faculty members shall be selected by the Faculty Senate (with recommendation from the chair of the General Education Council) for a three (3) year term.
-Overall, these members should represent six (6) different colleges or schools (BAS, CLAS, COTA, SBM, SOT, and SON) within the university.
-In choosing membership for this council, the Faculty Senate shall be guided by the person's commitment to the goals of the general education program and shall ensure that there is an ability to address the implications of the following areas: biblical, theological, and philosophical formation, humanities, social sciences, natural sciences, personal and social responsibility, and integrative and applied learning.
-Humanities should be represented by two (2) members from different departments. - 3) One (1) faculty member shall be selected by the senate to represent professional studies programs to serve a three (3) year term. - 4) One (1) student representative shall be appointed by the Student Government Association (SGA). - 5) One (1) faculty member shall serve in the capacity as a writing representative for a three (3) year term. - 6) One (1) faculty member shall serve in the capacity as a member of the Professional Studies Council for a three (3) year term. - 7) One (1) faculty member shall service in the capacity as a library representative for a three (3) year term.
+Voting Members - Faculty moderator, moderator designee, or Faculty Senate representative; - ii.
+Seven (7) faculty members shall be selected by the Faculty Senate (in consultation with the chair of the General Education Council) for a three (3) year term.
+Overall, the GEC members should represent different colleges or schools (BAS, CLAS, COTA, SBM, SOT, and SON) within the university: - a) Biblical, theological, and philosophical formation (one representative); - b) Humanities (two representatives from different departments); - c) Social sciences (one representative); - d) Natural sciences (one representative); - e) Personal and social responsibility (one representative); - f) Integrative and applied learning (one representative). - iii.
+One (1) faculty member shall be selected by the senate to represent professional studies programs to serve a three (3) year term. - iv.
+One (1) faculty member shall serve in the capacity as a writing representative for a three (3) year term. - v.
+One (1) faculty member shall serve in the capacity as a library representative for a three (3) year term. - vi.
+One (1) faculty member shall be appointed by the Student Government Association (SGA).

-- 1) Director of general education; - 2) Vice provost for undergraduate programs; - 3) First Year Seminar administrator or designee; - 4) Associate dean of students or designee; - 5) Writing program administrator or designee; - 6) Director of faith integration or designee;

-- 7) Diversity Council representative;

-- 8) Director of assessment or designee;

-- 9) Office of Curricular Support representative; and
+- i.
+Director of general education; - ii.
+Office of the Provost designee;

+- iii.
+First Year Seminar administrator or designee; - iv.
+Associate dean of students or designee; - v.
+Director of faith integration or designee; - vi.
+Diversity Council representative or their designee; - vii.
+Director of assessment or designee; - viii.
+Office of Curricular Support representative; and - ix.
+Undergraduate Registrar representative.
-- 10) OneStop representative.